jakobschaefer88/finalProjectJakobSchaefer/README.md

 ## Description

 This is django calendar project, with a scrolling side bar webpage.
-This will have a login screen for individual users for personal dates, along with a group option to have shared dates on the calendar.
+This will have a login screen for individual users for personal dates.
-As for the scrolling sidebar, each user would be able to choose their widgets that they want to use, with a generic option for group calendars.

 ## Getting Started